-Issues sometimes escalate mediation can be a helpful step towards resolution.
-Below are a couple of resources available to assist in the process.
+Issues sometimes escalate, and mediation can be a helpful step toward resolution.
+Below are a couple of resources to assist in the process.

 Mediation is an alternative dispute resolution process that involves two (or more) parties engaged in structured joint-problem solving meeting(s) to seek resolutions to issues of concern.
 Through facilitated discussions, the participants identify possible solutions to issues they have agreed to address that impact their professional responsibilities.
 Advantages of mediation include its efficiency in having a neutral third party assist in identifying core issues, and cost-effectiveness.
 Parties involved in mediation participate voluntarily.
 All mediation sessions are confidential.